-Open Loyola University Chicago Main Page in another browser window to work through this tutorial side by side.
+Open Loyola University Chicago Main Page

-Welcome, Arrupe College Freshman!
+Welcome, Arrupe College Students!

 In this tutorial, you will learn about the Loyola University Libraries, and navigate the Loyola University Libraries website to search the LUC Libraries Catalog, discover research guides, and find librarian subject specialists.
 This box contains instructions on how to use the website to the right.

 The Loyola University Chicago Libraries offer many resources and services to support your research, from robust physical and electronic collections to user-centered services and 24 hour/7 days a week research assistance.
 The Libraries' webpages are your portal to using our many resources.
 This guide is designed to give you an understanding of the general arrangement, pointing out major resources and services as we go.

 Obviously, in order to use the Library services and resources, first, you have to get to the Libraries' website.
 There are two ways you can do that: